ovh/docs/pages/manage_and_operate/kms/kms-kmip/guide.es-es.md

 The configuration depends on the product to integrate, but does not need any specific configuration on the OVHcloud KMS other than generating an access certificate.
 Softwares editors usually offer dedicated guides for this purpose.

-As an exemple, the following products were validated with the OVHcloud KMS :
+As an example, the following products were validated with the OVHcloud KMS :

 - [Nutanix](https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Security-Guide-v6_8:wc-security-data-encryption-setup-t.html)
 - [VMware](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-security/GUID-9035D542-B76B-4244-966D-2A8D92ABF54C.html)
 - [MongoDB](https://www.mongodb.com/docs/manual/core/csfle/tutorials/kmip/kmip-automatic/)